Bučje camp: Operation

 The first prisoners were taken to villages Grđevica and Branešci.
-Soon afterwards, they were transferred to Bučje where local Serb paramilitary groups with the help of the Yugoslav People's Army (JNA) established a prison camp in the buildings of the nearby veterinary station, school, forest service and the old municipality seat on 16 August 1991.
+Soon afterward, they were transferred to Bučje where local Serb paramilitary groups with the help of the Yugoslav People's Army (JNA) established a prison camp in the buildings of the nearby veterinary station, school, forest service, and the old municipality seat on 16 August 1991.
 Prisoners, numbering 200 to 300 during the time the camp was active, consisted of Croatian civilians, some of whom were taken from their workplaces and vineyards, captured members of the Ministry of the Interior and the Croatian National Guard (ZNG), other non-Serb minorities as well as Serbs that were loyal to the Croatian government or refused to join the paramilitary groups.

 Women and children were among those detained in the camp, the youngest inmate being four years old.
 Prisoners were subjected to physical and psychological abuse.
 They were beaten while handcuffed and blindfolded and forced to do hard physical labor that resulted in a number of deaths.
 Eyewitness accounts also confirmed that 10 prisoners were murdered.
 However, as of 2013, only one body has been recovered.
 The fate and location of the remains of 22 others is still unknown.
 Two women were raped while being videotaped.
 Among the prisoners whose remains have yet to be found was Dr. Ivan Šreter, director of the Pakrac hospital and the president of the local HDZ.

 The camp was closed on 13 December after prisoner exchanges in August and October 1991.
 The remaining 70 prisoners were taken to a camp in Stara Gradiška, where they were exchanged in January 1992.
 By that time, the Croatian Army (HV) captured the empty camp in Bučje as a part of its Operation Papuk-91 in late 1991.